godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

         func set_my_prop(value):
             my_prop = value # Infinite recursion, since `set_my_prop()` is not the setter.

-Setters are also not called when editing or instantiating a key in a dictionary variable
+Setters are also not called when editing or instantiating a key in a dictionary variable:

 ::